 - Focus on your impact.
-Stress any important details like statistics, numbers, awards, or direct positive outcomes of your activities.
+Stress any important details like stats, numbers, awards, or direct positive outcomes of your activities.

 - Be brief.
 This question is usually asked at the beginning of the interview.
-There will be time to get into the details later (and the interviewer can always ask for more information).
-Practice to fit the key information in two or three sentences.
+There will be time to get into the details later, so practice your answer in advance so you can fit the key information in two or three sentences.

 If you’re currently job-hunting, here are some resources to help you out: 1.
 Check out theis guide on how to prepare for an interview

 - Master answering behavioral interview questions like a pro

 - Practice answering common questions with this interview preparation tool (Rated 4.9/5 by 1,000,000 users).